MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

     ![Screenshot showing a stacked column chart of categorized products with revenue in a report.](images/stacked-column-chart.png)

 1. Above the selected column chart, select the **&#8595;** icon to turn on drill-down.
-Then in the chart, select the second column (*Road Bikes*) to drill down and see the revenue for the individual products in this category.
+Then in the chart, select the second column to drill down and see the revenue for the individual products in this category.
 This capability is possible because you defined a hierarchy of categories and products.

     ![Screenshot showing a column chart drilled down to see products within a category.](images/drill-down.png)

 1. Use the **&#x2191;** icon to drill back up to the category level.
 Then select the **(**&#8595;**)** icon to turn off the drill-down feature.
-1. Select a blank area of the report, and then in the **Fields** pane, select the **Quantity** field in the **orders** table and the **Category** field in the **products** table.
+1. Select a blank area of the report, and then in the **Data** pane, select the **Quantity** field in the **orders** table and the **Category** field in the **products** table.
 This step results in another column chart showing sales quantity by product category.
 1. With the new column chart selected, in the **Visualizations** pane, select **Pie chart** and then resize the chart and position it next to the revenue by category column chart.

     ![Screenshot showing a pie chart that shows sales quantity by category.](images/category-pie-chart.png)

-1. Select a blank area of the report, and then in the **Fields** pane, select the **City** field in the **customers** table and then select the **Revenue** field in the **orders** table.
+1. Select a blank area of the report, and then in the **Data** pane, select the **City** field in the **customers** table and then select the **Revenue** field in the **orders** table.
 This results in a map showing sales revenue by city.
 Rearrange and resize the visualizations as needed:

     ![Screenshot showing a map that shows revenue by city.](images/revenue-map.png)